JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The latter happens with initializers declared in the Objective-C category or as a Swift extension, because Kotlin has no concept of extension constructors.

+> Remember to expose Swift methods with `@objc` before importing Swift initializers to Kotlin.
+>
+{type="tip"}

 Kotlin constructors are imported as initializers to Swift/Objective-C.

 ### Setters